The Robeson Creek Greenway Project

 Press the orange "play" button below to listen to Segment 2!

-This project comprises a site-specific, participatory audio piece and 2D artwork I’m creating specifically for the Robeson Creek Greenway in Pittsboro, North Carolina.
+This project comprises 1) a site-specific, community/participatory audio piece and 2) a 2D artwork created made specifically for the Robeson Creek Greenway in Pittsboro, North Carolina.
 I explored the experience of being in nature, especially nature integrated into the urban environment.

 It was commissioned by the Chatham Arts Council, with support from Chatham County, the Town of Pittsboro, Fidelity Bank, and The Jester Group at Baird.

-The participatory audio piece incorporates short, anonymous voice recordings I solicited from Chatham County residents, as well as field sounds from the greenway and original music (see below for more about the participatory process).
-I also created a 2D visual artwork, in which I translated community-generated, site-specific bird observation data into collage, to be installed as public art at the greenway’s entrance.
+The participatory audio piece incorporates short, anonymous voice recordings I solicited from Chatham County residents, as well as field sounds I took from the greenway and original music (see below for more about the participatory process).
+I also created a 2D artwork, in which I translated community-generated, site-specific bird observation data into collage.
+The collage was then printed onto metal and installed as permanent public art at the greenway’s entrance.

 The project culminated in a public viewing and listening event on May 9, 2026 at 1pm.

 Where is this greenway?
-If you search for "Robeson Creek Greenway" on googlemaps, that will direct you to the S. Small St. entrance where we'll meet.
+If you search for "Robeson Creek Greenway" on Googlemaps, that will direct you to the S. Small St. entrance.
 The greenway currently extends from S. Small St. to Sanford Rd. in downtown Pittsboro.
 It is a lone, point-to-point trail (not a loop).

 What should I bring?